We Bare Bears: Broadcast

 The pilot episode made its world premiere at the KLIK!
 Amsterdam Animation Festival at the EYE Film Institute Netherlands in 2014.
 The short won the KLIK!
 Young Amsterdam Audience Award.

 We Bare Bears premiered on Cartoon Network in the United States and Canada on July 27, 2015.
-A total of 140 episodes, 15 shorts have been made, as well as a film.

 Home media

 Home media releases of We Bare Bears are distributed by Warner Bros.
 Home Entertainment.